Cho Doo-soon case: Course of events

-On December 11, 2008, eight-year old girl and elementary school student Kim Na-young (fictitious name) was on her way to school when she was kidnapped by 56-year-old Cho Doo-soon, who was drunk at the time.
+On December 11, 2008, eight-year-old girl and elementary school student Kim Na-young was on her way to school when she was kidnapped by 56-year-old Cho Doo-soon, who was allegedly drunk at the time.
 He dragged her to a church's bathroom, saying she had to go to church.
 Cho struck her in the face several times, bit her cheek, strangled and held her head underwater until she fainted before assaulting her.
 He left her on the floor with cold water running and left the scene.
-Na-young was found by her neighbors and was taken to a hospital.
-She had injuries to her internal organs, but she survived the incident.
+Na-young was found by her neighbors and was taken to hospital.
+She had multiple internal organ injuries but survived.
 Cho left evidence at the scene and still had her blood on himself when he was arrested.
 He inflicted permanent and non-bone injuries of traumatic cuts in the abdomen, lower abdomen and pelvis that required at least 8 months of treatment on the victim.

 Trial and controversy

-Cho was originally sentenced to life imprisonment, but after Na-young testified that he smelled like alcohol, his sentenced was reduced to 12 years in prison, as he was not sound of mind while committing the crime.
+Cho was originally sentenced to life imprisonment, but after Na-young testified that his breath smelled a little like alcohol, his sentence was reduced to 12 years in prison, as he was not sound of mind while committing the crime.
 Cho wrote over 300 times, "I am not the type of a sick monster who rapes an 8-year-old girl," to the judge.
 Na-young's parents filed a lawsuit against the prosecution for subjecting their daughter to physical and psychological distress.
 The prosecution questioned her right after she came out of surgery and made her sit upright and answer the same questions four times due to the prosecutors making mistakes while recording.
 They violated protocol in obtaining testimony from a minor by taping her in public.
 Prosecution also failed to show the arrest videotape of Cho which would have eliminated the need for her to take the witness stand.
 In 2011, the government paid 13 million won in compensation to Na-young for violations by the prosecution.
 After news of his sentencing was released, many petitions were left on the Blue House's website calling for a retrial.